 Basically, Sarita-Arnott designs about 15 pieces every 10 or so weeks, instead of full seasonal collections.
 Everything is made in Melbourne using bio-degradable fabrics like organic cotton, hemp, linens, wool, silk and bamboo.
 Designs are considered, trans-seasonal, effortless and beautiful limited runs.
 Transparency is key in the brand’s new ethos too: each product features a list of its makers alongside fabric and care instructions, as well as full transparency on the cost of making it, step by step.
 This year, the label became one of a few Australian womenswear labels to hold B Corp status, a certification awarded to businesses successfully balancing profit and purpose.

 Artclub is a far cry from Sass & Bide co-founder Heidi Middleton’s earlier ventures in fashion.
-Launched just this year and housed in a Sydney warehouse that’s home to eco-friendly businesses like Koskela and Three Blue Ducks, Artclub is not about mass-produced, trend-based denim.
+Launched in 2019 and housed in a Sydney warehouse that’s home to eco-friendly businesses like Koskela and Three Blue Ducks, Artclub is not about mass-produced, trend-based denim.
 Instead, it’s a hub for atelier-made art, environmentally-conscious fashion and vintage designer pieces.

 If you’re after denim that’s not going to destroy the planet, LA-based label Boyish should be your go-to.
 Specialising in vintage silhouettes (that cropped denim bomber jacket, for example), Boyish use about one third of the water typically used to produce a pair of jeans, and they recycle all the water they do use.
 They have a zero-waste policy and use Intertek to ensure their factory partners use safe practices.
 Boyish also use recycled cotton, recycled metals for buttons and clasps; their hangtags are made with recycled paper and care labels are made from recycled plastic bottles.